na-na-hi/renget/archive/vcewo.md

 ```

 ***
+>**why XML tags?**
+you may wonder why we use <thinking> XML tags at all, can't we just write "read that CoT and complete it"?
+indeed *we cannot*, for the reason that we have not 100% certainty LLMs themselves know what "CoT" and "Chain of Thought" and "Self-Ask" stand for. instead of relying on random chance of LLM picking up on our lingo, we **shoehorn everything into XML tags** (which are universally understood by any LLM)

+***
 > **why codeblock and why placeholders?**
 filling placeholders is *the most basic NLR operation*, also known as [fill-mask](https://huggingface.co/tasks/fill-mask). all LLMs can naturally understand that `XYZ` are *the blank gap to be filled*. smart models can understand it without additional instruction, while models with fewer parameters may need a simple nudge like `Fill placeholders` or `Complete the gaps`